iltommi/qdb-documentation/source/concepts/distribution.rst

 Data loss
 --------------

 wrpme is designed to be extremely resilient.
-All failures are temporary; assuming the underlying cause of failure can be fixed (power failure, hardware fault, driver bug, operating system fault, etc.).
+All failures are temporary, assuming the underlying cause of failure can be fixed (power failure, hardware fault, driver bug, operating system fault, etc.).

 However, there is one case where data may be lost:

     1. A node fails **and**
     2. Data is not replicated **and**
-    3. The data is not persisted to disk
+    3. The data was not persisted to disk **or** storage failed

-The persistence layer is able to recover from write failures, which means that one write error will not compromise all the data on a node.
-It is also possible to make sure write are synced to disks (see :doc:`../reference/wrpmed`).
+The persistence layer is able to recover from write failures, which means that one write error will not compromise everything.
+It is also possible to make sure writes are synced to disks (see :doc:`../reference/wrpmed`) to increase reliability further.

 Data persistence enables a node to fully recover from a failure and should be considered for production environments.
 Its impact on performance is negligible for *read-mostly* hives.

 Unstable state
 -----------------

 When a node fails, a segment of the ring will become unstable.
-When a ring's segment is unstable, requests may fail.
+When a ring's segment is unstable, requests might fail.
 This happens when:

     1. The requested node's :term:`predecessor` or :term:`successor` is unavailable **and**
     2. The requested node is currently looking for a valid :term:`predecessor` or :term:`successor`